Updated May 2016 to reflect current pricing and plan names. Other details remain the same, and over three years later, I’m still using Crashplan.

 Crashplan is primarily a desktop application that runs on Windows, Mac and some Unix variants.
 The basic version is free, allowing you to send files to a removable drive and, via the internet, any other computer running the same software.

-The Plus version adds in cloud backup for one or multiple computers at various price points, and there are Pro options for businesses.
+The paid versions add in cloud backup for one or multiple computers at various price points, and there is an option for businesses as well.
 All versions encrypt data before backing it up, with the ability to create several backup sets for different destinations.

 For some travellers the free version would be enough.
 If you have access to a computer that will always be powered on, with a fast internet connection – your own at home, perhaps, or that of a friend or family member – you can point your backups at it and save a few bucks a month.

-For me, though, I decided to bite the bullet and spend $90 on a two year subscription for my laptop.
-I opted for the Crashplan+ Unlimited version – at less than four bucks a month for as much storage as I needed, it didn’t seem a high price to pay for data security.
+For me, though, I decided to bite the bullet and spend $60 on a one year subscription for my laptop.
+I opted for the Crashplan Individual version – at five dollars a month for as much storage as I needed, it didn’t seem a high price to pay for data security.

 Ease of use